Architecture

 { documents: { 'io.cozy.todos': { 'todo-id-1': { finished: true, label: "Add architecture document for cozy-client" } } }, queries: { finishedTodos: { data: ['todo-id-1'] } } }

-ℹ️ If queries are not named, a name is automatically generated but this means that the
+⚠️ If queries are not named, a name is automatically generated, but this means that the

 queries

-slice can grow indefinitely if there are a large number of queries.
+collection can grow indefinitely.
 This is why you are encouraged to name your queries :client.query(qdef, { as: 'finishedTodos'})

 .